 It doesn’t take much work to place your WiFi router far away from household objects that emit electromagnetic interference, but it’s much more difficult to avoid the interference caused by other WiFi networks.
 Their impact on the strength of your WiFi signal can be especially significant if you live in a densely populated urban area and not in the countryside.

 At this point, you probably understand why WiFi surveys are necessary.
-There are simply too many factors that can negatively affect the performance of your WiFi network and make it impossible for you to browse the web, watch online video, or send an email.
+There are simply too many factors that can negatively affect the performance of your WiFi network and make it impossible for you to browse the web, watch online videos, or send an email.

 Typically, WiFi site surveys are conducted using a WiFi site survey software application that collects various WiFi signal metrics and analyzes them.
-Before a survey, an area map is imported the software application, which then overlays the gathered data on top of it.
+Before a survey, an area map is imported into the software application, which then overlays the gathered data on top of it.
 During the survey, the user moves around the surveyed area and collects WiFi signal metrics.
 Once finished, the WiFi site survey software application analyzes the results and presents them to the user.

 Since the entire process is largely automated, even users who have very limited prior experience with WiFi networks and wireless site surveys shouldn’t run into any problems.
 Of course, not all WiFi site survey software applications are equally easy to use — or equally capable — which is why it’s important to select one that combines ease of use with impressive capabilities, and NetSpot fits this description perfectly.